 About

-Plazuli is a timeless reminder that the personal is always intermingled with the political, and that every curve, every hue and every silence in design can serve as a tool to reframe and endure; a quiet act of rebellion.
+Plazuli is a timeless reminder that the personal is always intermingled with the political.
 Plazuli might be rooted in diaspora, but it remains unbounded by borders.